howdyai/botkit/packages/docs/conversations.md

 ## Automatically Switch Threads using Actions

-You can direct a conversation to switch from one thread to another automatically by including the `action` field on a message object.
+You can direct a conversation to switch from one thread to another by using [addAction()](reference/core.md#addaction), or by including the `action` field on a message object.
 Botkit will switch threads immediately after sending the message.

 ```javascript